DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 an environment that systematically starves children of the very inputs their nervous systems require for healthy development: synchronous action, physical touch, shared laughter, and time in nature.
-The result, Haidt concludes, is not surprising: “the highest levels of anxiety, depression, the sense of meaninglessness, \[and\] suicide that we’ve ever seen.” \[Source: Galloway, Haidt, & Reeves Video Transcript\]
+The result, Haidt concludes, follows predictably: “the highest levels of anxiety, depression, the sense of meaninglessness, \[and\] suicide that we’ve ever seen.” \[Source: Galloway, Haidt, & Reeves Video Transcript\]